 Normal traffic coming into the cluster through the Ingress (i.e. not coming from the preview URL) will route to services in the cluster like normal.

 You can collaborate with teammates by sending your preview URL to them.
 They will be asked to log in to Ambassador Cloud if they are not already.
 Upon log in they must select the same identity provider and org as you are using; that is how they are authorized to access the preview URL (see the list of supported identity providers).
 When they visit the preview URL, they will see the intercepted service running on your laptop.

 To collaborate with someone outside of your identity provider's organization, you must go to Ambassador Cloud, select the preview URL, and click Make Publicly Accessible.
 Now anyone with the link will have access to the preview URL.
 When they visit the preview URL, they will see the intercepted service running on your laptop.

 To disable sharing the preview URL publicly, click Require Authentication in the dashboard.
 Removing the intercept either from the dashboard or by running

-telepresence leave <service> also removes all access to the preview URL.
+telepresence leave <service-name> also removes all access to the preview URL.